 Fantasyland also has a Fairy Tale Forest where you can meet Tinkerbell!

 Toy Story Land brings the iconic movie to life with huge sets and figures.
 The rides are a bit more intense than Fantasyland so suitable for slightly older kids.

 See the Festival of the Lion King and the Mickey’s PhilharMagic

-While the rides are a main attraction at Hong Kong Disneyland going to see a show is a good opportunity to sit down and chill out.
+While the rides are the main attraction at Hong Kong Disneyland, going to see a show is a good opportunity to sit down and chill out.

 The most popular show is the Festival of the Lion King, with spectacular costumes, dancing and singing in a condensed 30 min version of the Lion King movie.
 Highly recommended.

-We also visited the Mickey’s PhilharMagic because showings are frequent and the lines are short.
+We also visited Micke’s PhilharMagic because showings are frequent and the lines are short.
 It’s a 4D short movie involving Disney characters and extra sensory additions such as spraying water and the smell of pie!

 Forget the character meet and greets